-The Effects screen iil allows for more detailed control over the arpeggiator.
+The Effects screen iii allows for more detailed control over the arpeggiator.
 The grid (2) represents the arpeggiator sequence with octaves spread vertically.
 It is possible to select octave transposition for each step or to disable it completely.
 The velocity of each step in the sequence can be adjusted using the sliders below (3).
 The adjacent notes can be chained together (1) into one.

-The arpeggiator note memory can be temporary (with arpeggiator playing only the currently pressed notes), Latched (notes stay in memory even after they are released), or Steprecorded • REC.
-The order in which the notes are played out can be sorted Up •, Down • or Shuffled .
+The arpeggiator note memory can be temporary (with arpeggiator playing only the currently pressed notes), Latched III (notes stay in memory even after they are released), or Steprecorded ● REC.
+The order in which the notes are played out can be sorted Up ↑, Down ↓ or Shuffled III.
+Depending on the Feed configuration, the arpeggiator can play in the background.